karlpokus/konstapel/README.md

 Authorization middleware for node.js

 # Features
+- A complete flow for login and signup
-- Protects resources on the server
-- Creates and verifies tokens with the `aes-256-ctr` algorithm
+- Protects resources on the server via tokens encrypted with the `aes-256-ctr` algorithm
-- Verifies signupKey (optional)
 - Depends on [miffo](https://github.com/karlpokus/miffo) for middleware functions that manipulate data
 - Very homemade and tailored to my needs.
 Probably not suitable for production.